charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 - Models are immutable.
 Once uploaded, they cannot be modified.
 Changes are made by creating a **new version**.
 - Models are versioned.
 The id contains the version number after the semi-colon
 - Models can be grouped/namespaced.
 The id can contain path segments (delimited by colon) to group models.
+- Marker tags are simply properties using a key/value Map as a schema, but they provide a more flexible way to add information to the twins at creation time (you have to define a tag in the model, but the actual values are provided when creating each twin).
+And you can perform queries filtering by these tags.
 - Ontologies are peer-reviewed standardized models for common entities such as buildings, factories, and other physical spaces.

 ## Learning Exercises